Azure/cadl-ranch/packages/cadl-ranch-specs/cadl-ranch-summary.md

 - Endpoint: `get /resiliency/devdriven/customization/paging/protocol`

 Show that you can support protocol methods for a Paging operation.
-Call with "protocol" and confirm you can read a JSON `{"received": "raw"}` on page 2.
+Call with "protocol" and confirm you can read a JSON `{"received": "protocol"}` on page 2.

-- Test 2 varies:
-  - With DPG 1.0, iterate to page 2 and write your own model to parse `{"received": "model"}`
-  - With DPG 2.0, generate the convenience method to read Product model with "received" to "model" on page 2

 ### Resiliency_DevDriven_getConveniencePages